Borisizdabezt/exitlag-hwid-spoofer/README.md

 We need to reopen it after restarting or you cant use Exitlag

+not working at EAC, FaceIT,... (we need to bypass AC to use it or it will block driver)

 Use at your own risk!
 Im not responsible to your action (or ban?)